 Astro

-Astro is a frontend framework for content-first websites.
+Astro is a frontend framework for content-driven websites.
 Astro primarily supports content written in Markdown.
 Additional metadata about the content is provided in YAML front matter.
 The philosophy of Astro is opting in for JavaScript only when it’s needed.
 Astro in its most simple setup is a static site generator like Hugo or Jekyll.
 Without JavaScript, Astro only generates HTML and CSS files.

 The most popular method to create a new Astro project is with npm: